bicycle1885/Fmt.jl/README.md

 ## Overview

 The `@f_str` macro is the only exported binding from the `Fmt` module.
-This macro interpolates variables into a string with format specification.
+This macro can interpolate variables into a string with format specification.
+Interpolation happens inside replacement fields surrounded by a pair of curly braces `{}`; other parts of a format string are treated as usual strings.
+A replacement field usually has an argument `ARG` and a specification `SPEC` separated by a colon: `{ARG:SPEC}`, although both of them can be omitted.

-The syntax of the format specification is borrowed from [Python's Format String Syntax](https://docs.python.org/3/library/string.html#format-string-syntax), which is also ported to C++ as [C++20 std::format](https://en.cppreference.com/w/cpp/utility/format).
+This formatting syntax is borrowed from [Python's Format String Syntax](https://docs.python.org/3/library/string.html#format-string-syntax), which is ported to C++ as [C++20 std::format](https://en.cppreference.com/w/cpp/utility/format) and Rust as [std:fmt](https://doc.rust-lang.org/std/fmt/).
+See [Syntax](#Syntax) Section for details.

 ```julia
 # load @f_str